ansible/workshops/exercises/ansible_smart_mgmt/3-convert2rhel/README.md

     - [Converting from CentOS to RHEL with Convert2RHEL and Satellite](https://www.redhat.com/en/blog/converting-centos-rhel-convert2rhel-and-satellite) (March 2020)
     - [Convert2RHEL: How to update RHEL-like systems in place to subscribe to RHEL](https://www.redhat.com/en/blog/convert2rhel-how-update-rhel-systems-place-subscribe-rhel) (Jan 2020)
 - Verify functionality of the application stack post RHEL conversion.
+- Lastly, we will perform an in-place upgrade RHEL 7 to 8 (WIP)

 Things to consider if doing this in dev/test/stage-beta/prod:
 - Commercial and/or in-house developed application version(s) support with the host OS